mrmaelinho/stock-analysis/README.md

 # stock-analysis
-Aims at a prediction of stock values using machine learning
+Aims at a prediction of stock values using machine learning.